 Passionate about antique objects and miniatures, Grainne Morton collects them to create baroque and joyous jewels.
 Her wonderful pieces have just landed in our Saint-Germian shop and online, discover more about Grainne in our interview.

 Watching my mum doing that weird superstition of trying to work out the gender of a baby by dangling a wedding ring (traditionally the expectant mother) over the baby bump and depending on how the ring moves (pendulum or back and forth) you can supposedly tell whether the woman was having a girl or a boy.

 Superstitions and old wives tales have always fascinated me.

 2. What's the first piece that you designed?

 As a kid I was always making.
-The first piece of jewellery I made would have been necklace would have been out of those large colourful wooden beads that you threaded on laces or ribbons.
+The first piece of jewellery I made would have been a necklace out of those large colourful wooden beads that you threaded on laces or ribbons.
 In the 80’s I remember loving jewellery.
 I remember making big hoops out of curtain rings.
 There was also a trend for large chain necklaces.
 I would go to the pet shop or hardware store and make my own.

 3. What is your favorite stone?
 Why?